shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 # IPFS

 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
 And, we will use IPFS to store the metadata of our tokens.
 And to upload our files to IPFS, we will use nft.storage.
-It provides us with a user interface and also a js library to upload files.
 In this tutorial, we will upload the token metadata in JSON format to IPFS.

 For token metadata, decimals is the required field according to the FA2 standard. name and symbol fields are highly recommended.
 There are other fields also which can be used.
-You can read the details of all this in the TZIP-21.
+You can read the details of all this in the [TZIP-21](https://tzip.tezosagora.org/proposal/tzip-21/).
 We will be storing the metadata in a JSON file.
 Create `token.json` and open it in any editor of your choice.

 ```json